XinyueSheng2019/lasair_needle/README.md

 Download four files and put them into the directory *lasair_20240105/*

 ### Training process
+Run the Makefile from the *source* folder.

+You could change the architecture in file *config.py*.
+Note in this file,

 ### Get annotation working process
-Simply go to the annotator folder, and run:
+Go to the annotator folder, and run:

     python generate_annotator.py